robz/Linkages3/README.md

 # Linkage Editor
 This is a UI for making N-bar linkage systems with one degree of freedom and any number of rotary inputs.
+(But for now it only supports one rotary input.)

 To try it out, first install [npm](https://www.npmjs.com/), clone this repository, then run: